kneeble/staticwebsiteazure/content/posts/posts.md

 After months of planning and development, I'm thrilled to officially launch my personal website!
 This platform is dedicated to sharing my journey in **cybersecurity**, as well as my insights, projects, and resources related to programming and technology.

-The site is built using **Hugo**, a powerful static site generator, and is hosted on **Azure**, leveraging modern cloud infrastructure to keep everything running smoothly.
+The site is built using **Hugo**s, a powerful static site generator, and is hosted on **Azure**, leveraging modern cloud infrastructure to keep everything running smoothly.
 You can explore blog posts, project breakdowns, and tutorials that dive into key topics, from cybersecurity threats to hands-on coding solutions.

 ### What You’ll Find Here